spro/practical-pytorch/README.md

 It would also be useful to know about Recurrent Neural Networks and how they work:

 * [The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) shows a bunch of real life examples
+* [Deep Learning, NLP, and Representations](http://colah.github.io/posts/2014-07-NLP-RNNs-Representations/) for an overview on word embeddings and RNNs for NLP
 * [Understanding LSTM Networks](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) is about LSTMs specifically but also informative about RNNs in general

+And the papers that introduced many of these topics:

 * [Learning Phrase Representations using RNN Encoder-Decoder for Statistical Machine Translation](http://arxiv.org/abs/1406.1078)
 * [Sequence to Sequence Learning with Neural Networks](http://arxiv.org/abs/1409.3215)
 * [Neural Machine Translation by Jointly Learning to Align and Translate](https://arxiv.org/abs/1409.0473)